DiptarshiC/CSCI_5229_HW1/HW1_Report.md

 #### 2. Reason explaining why the frame rate is different on the same machine sizes for different hardwares

+	###### I shall answer this question in brief

 	The frame rate of a computer monitor depend on two factors[1]

 	1. Processing Hardware present on the system
 	2. Graphics Resolution

+	Graphics are by far the most computing-intensive operations.Therefore,to make graphics processing faster and harness the power of parallel-programming paradigms, there have been a rise in the number of Graphics procesing units

 #### 3. Time required to complete the assignment